-24.1.1 Compiling your qualifiers and your project
+26.1.1 Compiling your qualifiers and your project

-The annotations listed in -Aquals or -AqualDirs must be accessible to the compiler during compilation in the classpath.
-In other words, they must already be compiled (and, typically, be on the javac classpath) before you run the Subtyping Checker with javac.
+The annotations listed in -Aquals or -AqualDirs must be accessible to the compiler during compilation.
+Before you run the Subtyping Checker with javac, they must be compiled and on the same path (the classpath or processorpath) as the Checker Framework.
 It is not sufficient to supply their source files on the command line.

-24.1.2 Suppressing warnings from the Subtyping Checker
+26.1.2 Suppressing warnings from the Subtyping Checker

 When suppressing a warning issued by the Subtyping Checker, as the "checker name" you may use the unqualified, uncapitalized name of any of the annotations passed to -Aquals.
-(See Section 28.1.1 for details about the @SuppressWarnings syntax.)
+(See Section 30.1.1 for details about the @SuppressWarnings syntax.)
 As a matter of style, you should choose one of the annotations as the "checker name" part of the @SuppressWarnings string and use it consistently; this avoids confusion and makes it easier to search for uses.

-24.2 Subtyping Checker example
+26.2 Subtyping Checker example